subvisual/subvisual.com/src/posts/2024-10-30-a-look-at-liquity-v2-why-the-upgraded-features-matter/index.md

 Additionally, Liquity V2 ensures that:

-• Competitive Arbitrage Reduces Manipulation: Redemption arbitrage remains highly competitive, meaning attackers face significant barriers in trying to manipulate the system for personal gain.
+• **Competitive Arbitrage Reduces Manipulation**: Redemption arbitrage remains highly competitive, meaning attackers face significant barriers in trying to manipulate the system for personal gain.
 Flash loans and high transaction fees further discourage manipulation.

-• Protection of System Stability: Since the redemption mechanism is designed primarily to restore the BOLD peg, any attempts at manipulation would have minimal impact on the protocol’s overall stability.
+• **Protection of System Stability**: Since the redemption mechanism is designed primarily to restore the BOLD peg, any attempts at manipulation would have minimal impact on the protocol’s overall stability.

 ## Oracle Failure Management

 Oracles play a critical role in feeding price data into the Liquity V2 system.
 In the rare event of an oracle failure, the system has built-in safeguards to prevent large-scale exploits or market distortions:

-• Last Known Price Usage: If an oracle fails or becomes unresponsive, Liquity V2 defaults to using the last known accurate price for collateral valuation.
+• **Last Known Price Usage**: If an oracle fails or becomes unresponsive, Liquity V2 defaults to using the last known accurate price for collateral valuation.
 This ensures that the system remains operational even during oracle outages.

-• Collateral Branch Shutdown: In extreme cases, such as an extended oracle failure or a collapse in collateral prices, Liquity V2 can shut down the affected collateral branch.
+• **Collateral Branch Shutdown**: In extreme cases, such as an extended oracle failure or a collapse in collateral prices, Liquity V2 can shut down the affected collateral branch.
 This halts borrowing operations, freezes interest accrual, and triggers urgent redemptions to quickly reduce the system’s overall debt, preventing a further escalation of risks.

 ## Batch Delegation and Management Protections

 Liquity V2 introduces batch delegation, allowing users to group their Troves under a single batch manager to streamline operations.
 While this can be quite convenient, it also requires safeguards to ensure that batch managers act in the best interest of users:

-• Premature Adjustment Fees: Batch managers are discouraged from making frequent, unnecessary changes to interest rates through premature adjustment fees.
+• **Premature Adjustment Fees**: Batch managers are discouraged from making frequent, unnecessary changes to interest rates through premature adjustment fees.

-• Reputation Incentives for Batch Managers: Competent batch managers, who demonstrate a consistent ability to manage Troves efficiently, will naturally attract more borrowers, self-regulating an environment where poor managers face fewer participants.
+• **Reputation Incentives for Batch Managers**: Competent batch managers, who demonstrate a consistent ability to manage Troves efficiently, will naturally attract more borrowers, self-regulating an environment where poor managers face fewer participants.

 ## Minimizing Liquidation Risk

 Liquity V2’s improved liquidation mechanisms are designed to minimize risk for users:

-• Automated Liquidations: Liquidations occur only when absolutely necessary, triggered by a drop in the collateralization ratio below the required threshold.
+• **Automated Liquidations**: Liquidations occur only when absolutely necessary, triggered by a drop in the collateralization ratio below the required threshold.
 This helps protect the system from becoming over-leveraged, reducing the likelihood of large-scale liquidations.

-• Gas Compensation for Liquidators: Liquidators are compensated for the gas costs incurred during liquidation through a mix of collateral and WETH, ensuring that liquidators are incentivized to act promptly without incurring losses due to transaction costs.
+• **Gas Compensation for Liquidators**: Liquidators are compensated for the gas costs incurred during liquidation through a mix of collateral and WETH, ensuring that liquidators are incentivized to act promptly without incurring losses due to transaction costs.

 Liquity V2’s security features provide users and investors with confidence in the platform’s ability to remain stable and secure, even under extreme market conditions.
 By addressing key vulnerabilities such as frontrunning, oracle failures, and liquidation risks, the protocol continues to prioritize safety and reliability for its users.